This document helps you to setup API credentials on Azure ARM.

 The new Microsoft Azure (as opposed to Azure Classic) is significantly different in how applications are authenticated and authorized to interact with Azure Resource Manager APIs to manage resources, such as Virtual Machines, Network, Storage Accounts, etc.

-This document describes how to obtain the necessary information, specifically Application Client ID, Application Client Secret, and Application Endpoint to create an Aviatrix Cloud Account with step by step instructions.
+This document describes how to obtain the necessary information, specifically Application ID, Application Key, and Application Directory ID to create an Aviatrix Cloud Account with step by step instructions.
 There are 3 sections, make sure you go through all of them.

 2.0 Azure Permission Setup for Aviatrix¶